whoisbma/Code-2-SP16/week-03/README.md

 Or, create an actual magnetic poetry simulator - and the text produced is produced by objects arranged adjacent to one another.
 Or, create a loop that iterates through an image, and assigns a word for each recognized color.
 There are tons of possibilities.
 The key is to have the algorithm actually visualized on canvas via the functionality of objects in your scene.

+Make sure all your code is up and running on your github.io page.